toppic-suite/toprepo/README.md

 ## 2. Generate annotated msalign files

-We use an msalign file spectra_ms2.msalign from MS dataset id PXD029703 and its spectral information file spectra_mzml_msalign_feature_toppic_info.tsv to explain the method.
+We use an msalign file spectra_ms2.msalign with dataset id PXD029703 and its spectral information file spectra_mzml_msalign_feature_toppic_info.tsv to explain the method.

 **2.1 Preprocess msalign file**
-This step adds dataset id information to each scan in the msalign file and updates the spectral information based on the msalign file format.
+This step adds dataset id information to each scan in the msalign file and updates the spectral information in the msalign file.

 ```
 python3 toprepo/src/process/msalign_anno/msalign_preprocess.py spectra_ms2.msalign PXD029703 spectra_preprocess_ms2.msalign